 When I contacted various people across our province, and asked them about each tower in their vicinity, I was alarmed to learn how many never even knew these sentinels once existed in their own backyards (there were a total of 325 manned towers, and over 80 were located in Southern Ontario alone).
 For instance, the Dysart Tower which overlooks the village of Haliburton still stands, but the cupola has been removed.
 It can be seen clearly from Hwy.
 118, and yet none of the young folk in town have a clue what this structure is.
 I was surprised to learn that there once was a tower in the vicinity of Gravenhurst (where we spent the summers at our cottage).
 Also, there were some towers located reasonably close to my home- in the Ganaraska and Northumberland Forests north of Port Hope and Cobourg.
 I decided I would produce a website to preserve the history of our fire tower lookouts and the towermen that worked them.

 Most of the towers were erected between the 1920's and the 1950's when forest fire protection was in it's heyday.
 They came under the jurisdiction of Ontario's former Department of Lands and Forests which became the Ministry of Natural Resources in 1972.
 As the 1960's progressed the towers were in use less and less as aerial fire spotting and fire fighting crews took over.
 The government decided that they didn't want any lawsuits on their hands in case careless citizens climbed the unmanned towers and were injured in the process.
 The decision then went through to have many destroyed.
 This was done by either placing TNT charges at the base footings to blow them down, or by forest ranger crews who took them apart piece by piece.
 The odd one was pulled over by truck and left to decay on the sides of mountains.
 Today, the few that the government have decided to leave standing are used by the province's municipalities as landmarks and tourists attractions.
 The nine major tourist hot spot towers that I know of are located at: Field, Red Lake, Fort Frances, Ignace, The Frost Centre, Elliot Lake, Parry Sound, Dorset, and Temagami, Ontario.
 Most of these are newer towers that replaced the originals.
 Some of the more popular originals still used by backwoods sightseers are situated at: Restoule Provincial Park, Algonquin Park at Big Crow Lake, Ishpatina Ridge (Ont.'s highest point), Maple Mountain (near Temagami), Mount Ogidaki, Windy Lake, and the Larose Forest SE of Ottawa.
-(I have added a NEW PAGE HERE that lists all the 150 + towers still standing in the province.
-If anyone can add some more to this list please email me with the details.)

 Though Ontario's and Quebec's ground fire tower detection systems have become a thing of the past, some Canadian provinces and many U.S. states still use the system.
 According to Henry Isenberg of the Forest Fire Lookout Association, "British Columbia, Alberta, Saskatchewan, Nova Scotia and Manitoba have active towers.
 The most towers per square area of any country in the world are the 236 towers of Portugal; and would you believe there are 40 active towers in Israel?"